wenceorg/phys52015/site/content/notes/openmp/loop-parallelism.md

 summary.
 For our purposes, _read-after-write_ are the difficult ones to handle.
 The others can usually be refactored by introducing some temporary variables (as discussed in the linked wikipedia article).
-Typically, they then reveal a read-after-write dependency.
+Typically, they then might reveal a read-after-write dependency.

 {{< hint warning >}}